 - £20 million for research on living well with dementia: NIHR and the Economic and Social Research Council (ESRC) awarded jointly-funded research grants focused on improving quality of life for people with dementia and their carers.
 The funding exceeded the original target of £13 million and now represents the world’s largest social science research programme on dementia and care.

 - Increasing patient and public participation in NIHR Clinical Research Network studies: More than 24,000 people were supported to participate in dementia clinical research in 2015/16 by the NIHR Clinical Research Network, with 112 NHS Trusts involved in dementia research.
 In the same year, 170 dementia studies were open to recruitment on the NIHR Clinical Research Network Portfolio.
 97 per cent of dementia studies completed recruitment on time to target.

-- NIHR National Director for Dementia Research Professor Martin Rossor (Clinical Neurology, University College London) was appointed to help lead and support the Department of Health’s response to the research commitments within the Dementia Challenge and internationally, following our presidency of the G7 in 2013 when the UK put dementia on the global stage.
+- NIHR National Director for Dementia Research Professor Martin Rossor (Clinical Neurology, University College London) was appointed to help lead and support the Department of Health and Social Care’s response to the research commitments within the Dementia Challenge and internationally, following our presidency of the G7 in 2013 when the UK put dementia on the global stage.

 - Join Dementia Research was launched by NIHR, and is delivered in partnership with Alzheimer Scotland, Alzheimer’s Research UK, and Alzheimer’s Society, to accelerate recruitment to dementia studies.
 This service links study teams with volunteers who have consented to be approached about participating in research.
 Since 2015 more than 28,000 volunteers have registered and over 170 commercial, university and NHS organisations have used the service to recruit participants.